lyonel2017/RPP-Examples-TAP-2018/README.md

   Notice that some of these examples have incorrect specification (but are also supported by RPP).

 - In the stady-bechmark folder are located the subset of example from the stackoverflow benchmark what contains unvalided properties.
-StaDy and E-ASCL can be run one these examples unsing the script 'script.sh'.
+StaDy and E-ASCL can be run on these examples unsing the script `script.sh`.
-  First argument is the *.c file, second argument is the relational property of interest (sepcified by the corresponding wrapper function) and last argument specifiy if is run E-ASCL on generated test cases.
+  First argument is the `*.c` file, second argument is the relational property of interest (sepcified by the corresponding wrapper function) and last argument specifiy if E-ASCL is run on generated test cases.
   Runing E-ASCL can take time since it will be run an all test genertated test cases for one property.
-  To avoud polution during E-ACSL execution, you can grep interesting information from the consol Example of use in the stady-benchmark folder:
+  Example of use in the stady-benchmark folder without E-ACSL:

         sh script.sh Contact-flase.c relational_wrapper_2 0

+  Example of use in the stady-benchmark folder with E-ACSL:

         sh script.sh Contact-flase.c relational_wrapper_2 1

   To avoid pollution of the console during E-ACSL execution, you can grep interesting information:

         sh script.sh Contact-flase.c relational_wrapper_2 1 2>&1 | grep -B1 "failed"